wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl/functional-consultant-skills/includes/4-document-functional-requirements-artifacts.md

-As you collect requirements they are commonly referred to as either functional or non-functional.
+As you collect requirements, they are commonly referred to as either functional or non-functional.
 Functional requirements describe what the solution needs to do or its behaviors, and non-functional are commonly used to describe non-behavior aspects of the solution such as performance requirements.
-In this lesson we will cover some things to consider for functional requirements.
+In this lesson, we will cover some things to consider for functional requirements.

 Each functional requirement should clearly capture the who, what and why of the requirement.
 If the requirement is too large, it should be broken down into smaller parts.